-Therefore, $\alpha$ is inversely proportional to $Q$.
+Therefore, $\alpha$ is roughly inversely proportional to $Q$.
 In \cite{ZZFL}, the authors consider time-domain anisotropic anelastic attenuation modeling involves Caputo fractional time derivatives, where an error of the factor function is defined as

 where $\omega$ and $\omega_r$ denote the frequency to be computed and the reference angular frequency, respectively, and $\alpha$ is the same $\alpha$ as in \eqref{defQ}.
 They find that that the smaller the Q value is, the larger the error of $R(\omega,Q)$ is \cite[Fig.~1]{ZZFL}, \cite[Fig.~2]{ZhanZhuangLiu}.
 Similar phenomena can be find in the experiments \cite{Kjartansson}, which always show that the numerical experiments works better when $Q$ increases (i.e., $\alpha$ decreases).
 In complex engineering systems, the engineers can only afford a few modes, similar to $N_{\text{exp}}$ in \eqref{sumprox1}, to account for the history effect.
 Their results show that an acceptable approximation could be achieved with only $1$$\sim$ $3$ modes when $\alpha$ is small.
-And in their works it often suffices to consider the cases when $Q$ is relative large, like $Q=10,\ 30$ in \cite{Carcione}, respectively corresponding to $\alpha\approx 0.03,\ 0.01$.} On the other hands, the existing numerical analysis results in the applied math community have not addressed the dependence issue on $\alpha$; as a result, relatively impractical upper bound of the computational cost [?? re-write] is provided, when $\alpha<1$ is small \cite{JiLiao,GB} or $\alpha>1$ \cite{Wang}, thus beyond the computation capacity for 3D real-world large-scale transient applications.
+And in their works it often suffices to consider the cases when $Q$ is relative large, like $Q=10,\ 30$ in \cite{Carcione}, respectively corresponding to $\alpha\approx 0.03,\ 0.01$.
+On the other hands, the existing numerical analysis results in the applied math community have not addressed the dependence issue on $\alpha$; as a result, relatively impractical upper bound of the computational cost is provided, when $\alpha<1$ is small \cite{JiLiao,GB} or $\alpha>1$ \cite{Wang}, thus beyond the computation capacity for 3D real-world large-scale transient applications.